Ramiro I of Asturias: Gaining the throne

 The death of King Alfonso II brought about a succession crisis in the Kingdom of Asturias.
 According to the Chronicle of Alfonso III, credited to Ramiro's grandson, the childless Alfonso II chose as his successor Ramiro, his distant kinsman and son of Alfonso's predecessor Bermudo I. At the time of King Alfonso's death, Ramiro was outside of Asturias in Castile (or Bardulia according to the Chronicle of Alfonso III), where he was attending his own marriage ceremonies.

-Nepocian, comes palatii and the late king's son-in-law, challenged Ramiro's succession in his absence, being supported by Astures and Vascones who had been loyal to Alfonso II.
+Nepocian, comes palatii and the late king's kinsman, challenged Ramiro's succession in his absence, being supported by Astures and Vascones who had been loyal to Alfonso II.
 Ramiro sought support in Galicia, where he formed an army and advanced toward Oviedo.
 Nepotian awaited Ramiro's advance at Cornellana, by the river Narcea where Ramiro defeated him in the Battle of the Bridge of Cornellana.
 Nepotian fled, but was pursued and captured by Counts Scipion and Sonna.
 After his capture, Nepotian was blinded and interned in a monastery.